Ogochi/B-suitor/README.md

 Project has focus on undirected wighted graphs.

 Our aim was to find approximation(not less than half of the best solution) of matching with the greatest sum of weights on edges.
-There was made such a decision, beacause precise algorithms are slow or really complex.
+There was made such a decision, because precise algorithms are slow or really complex.

 ## Algorithm
 Algorithm we were supposed to use is described in detail [here](https://www.cs.purdue.edu/homes/apothen/Papers/bMatching-SISC-2016.pdf).